-Dan Brown (Member at Large), Bill Brooks (2003 Alumnus), Linda Clouthier (Secretary and 2011 Alumna), Julian Demkiw (University of Saskatchewan Appointee), Bev Dubois (Vice-Chair), Trevor Forrest (Saskatoon Community Foundation Appointee), Giselle Howard (Chair and 2008 Alumna), Frank Hounjet (Treasurer), Bob Korol (Member at Large), Laurie O'Connor (2013 Alumna) and Kent Smith-Windsor (Greater Saskatoon Chamber of Commerce Appointee).
+Dan Brown (Member at Large), Bill Brooks (2003 Alumnus), Linda Clouthier (Secretary and 2011 Alumna), Bev Dubois (Vice-Chair), Trevor Forrest (Saskatoon Community Foundation Appointee), Giselle Howard (Chair and 2008 Alumna), Frank Hounjet (Treasurer), Bob Korol (Member at Large), Laurie O'Connor (2013 Alumna), Jill Salamon (University of Saskatchewan Appointee), and Kent Smith-Windsor (Greater Saskatoon Chamber of Commerce Appointee).

 From 1965 to 2000 Doug was employed by Royal Bank in various roles in Canadian and US locations.
 These included marketing, systems and operations, human resources and commercial banking.
 From 2000 to 2005 he lead Canadian Western Bank in Saskatoon.
 Doug has had extensive leadership experience with charitable, cultural, health care and business development organizations.